netgroup-polito/frog4/README.md

 ![](https://raw.githubusercontent.com/netgroup-polito/frog4/master/images/frog-overview.png)

+## Which are the FROG components?

+The FROG is made by different components, which are developed independently.
+Therefore this repository provides a single point of entry for all the available components, which are available here as GIT submodules.

+Particulatly, the FROG includes the following components:
+  * [FROG orchestrator] (https://github.com/netgroup-polito/frog4-orchestrator/): overarching orchestrator, which controls different infrastructure domains.
+  * [FROG OpenFlow Domain Orchestrator] (https://github.com/netgroup-polito/frog4-openflow-do/): domain orchestrator, it can control a pure OpenFlow domain (either using ONOS or OpenDayLight).
+  * [FROG User-Defined Service Functions - Service Layer] (https://github.com/netgroup-polito/frog4-service-layer/): one of the possible service layer.
+This component deploys an _authentication graph_, forcing all the user devices (e.g., laptops) to be redirected to a captive portal to authenticate the user itself.
+When this happens, this component asks the orchestrator to deploy a user-specific graph and redirects all the user traffic to it.

 ## Why FROG?

 The FROG (Flexible and pROGrammable router) is a project started at the Computer Networks group ([Netgroup](http://netgroup.polito.it)) of ([Politecnico di Torino](http://www.polito.it)) back in 2012.
 Since then, the project evolved with different incarnations and has now become a cloud/NFV orchestrator.
 Hence, the original name, which includes the term 'router' is no longer appropriate, but we keep this name to remind us where this project comes from.

 In a nutshell: